anhubbard/SE3Project/README.md

 PORTS:
 Monitoring: 8080
 Ordering: 80
+Inventory: 8082

 How work was split:
-Amber was in charge of docker-compose, Ryan was in charge of routing.
+Amber and Ryan was in charge of docker-compose, Ryan was in charge of fake user service and understanding axios.
+Amber was in charger of the fake inventory service.
-On both sides, the majority of the work was completed using peer-programming.
+Other work was completed using peer-programming.